 Budget: Ceningan Inn

-Ceningan Inn is an ideal budget accommodation on Nusa Islands for solo travelers, couples and groups of friends.
+Ceningan Inn is an ideal budget accommodation for solo travelers, couples, and groups of friends.
 With a great location on Ceningan Island, this property features a hot tub, garden terrace, free wifi and included breakfast for all guests.
 Choose from either a dorm room or a private room with air-conditioning.

 FOR ALL OTHER PLACES TO STAY IN NUSA CENINGAN, SEARCH ON AGODA OR SEARCH ON BOOKING.COM

 Nusa Penida Island is the most popular out of the three Nusa Islands, offering a mecca of adventures and locations that will leave you jaw-dropped and gasping with excitement around every corner!

 HOW TO GET TO NUSA PENIDA